 The Rev. Dr. Susan Skillen, Canon for Spiritual Direction

 The Rev. Canon Susan Skillen received her PhD. and M.Div. from Gordon-Conwell Theological Seminary, did further training at Ridley Hall, Cambridge, UK, and trained as a spiritual director at the Shalem Institute in Maryland.
 She lived for seven years in Orvieto, Italy, and was founding priest-in-charge of the Church of the Resurrection, the Anglican-Episcopal Church in Orvieto.
 She currently leads spiritual retreats in the US and Italy, as well as developing the spiritual formation programs in the diocese and training new directors for work in the local church.

-The Rev. Alex Cameron, Canon for Church Planting and Leadership Development
+The Rev. Alex Cameron, Canon for Leadership Development